 Limits and Excess

 The variability of motor trade policies means you should determine a cover limit that adequately protects your business.
 You can do this by considering the average value of vehicles in your care multiplied by the average number of vehicles in your care at any given time.
-For example, if the average value of your customers’ vehicles is £30,000 and you tend to have 10 vehicles on hand, then you should select a limit of £300,000.

 You should also select a per-vehicle excess that you would pay in case of a damaging accident in which your business was liable.
 The insurer then covers the remaining amount up to your limit.
 This will also vary depending on the number and value of your vehicles.
 If your vehicles are numerous and inexpensive, a smaller excess would be smarter.
 On the other hand, only a few very expensive vehicles would call for a higher per-vehicle excess.